About the course

 Interviews are normally held as part of the admissions process.

-Interviews are held during the last week of January.
+Interviews are held during the middle of January.
 All shortlisted candidates will have been assessed on completed applications only.
-Funded places are awarded purely on the basis of an assessment of candidates' excellence appropriate to their intended research path.
+Funded places are awarded purely on the basis of an assessment of candidates' excellence appropriate to their intended research path

 Any offer of a place is dependent on the University’s ability to provide the appropriate supervision for your chosen area of work.
 Please refer to the ‘About’ section of this page for more information about the provision of supervision for this course.